Hard-Stuff/HardStuff-piolib-SIM7600/README.md

 This brick _(a non-classable wrapper around a `lib`)_ is designed to abstract complexity away from using the SIM7600 module with TinyGSM, specifically for the 4G and GPS functionalities.
 This means:

--   calling high-level functions (e.g. `updateTime` of the ESP32 from NTP) rather than low-level functions (e.g.`modem.getGPSTime` then unpacking the time individually then `setTime` then etc...)
+-   calling high-level functions rather than low-level functions (e.g. `SIM7600::updateTime` of the esp32, instead of `modem.getGPSTime` then unpacking the time individually then `setTime` then etc...)
 -   standardise `#define` definitions, to make code more legible and repeatable.

 ## Usage